Excavations in Hymns of Clay · 2017 · NCR, India

-The Excavated Museum
+Excavated Museum in a Mall

 an outreach into unconventional spaces